rxlabz/redarx/README.md

 Each action is defined by an ActionType, and can contains data.
 Actions are linked / tied to commandes

 - the dispatcher is injected in view || controller || PresentationModel || ViewModel
-- Controllers use the dispatcher to dispatches send Action actions
+- Controllers use the dispatcher to dispatch actions
 - Action are categorized by types, types are defined in ActionTypes
 - the dispatcher stream dispatched actions
 - the dispatcher is injected in Commander